Bill de Blasio Heckled by Protester During Democrat Debate

 — Andrew Jerell Jones (@sluggahjells) August 1, 2019

-Sen. Cory Booker’s opening statement was also interrupted by “Fire Pantaleo” chants.
+Sen. Cory Booker’s opening statement was also interrupted by “Fire Pantaleo” chants, prompting CNN moderators to momentarily pause the debate.

 De Blasio is under pressure from the Garner family and civil rights groups to fire Pantaleo.
 Earlier this month, Justice Department prosecutors announced they will not file charges against the officer.